 - Religion has a strong role in the game and most of the player characters will belong to the national IC religion of the Church of the Shaper.
 Players are encouraged to debate and criticise aspects of the IC religion and any heresies they run into, however they are asked not to criticise or insult OOC religions while playing our game.

-- There are divisions in the setting between the ten IC Species and a geographical split between the IC Five Realms, as well as some intra-species and intra-realm conflicts (looking at you Vartach and Baol).
+- There are divisions in the setting between the nine IC Species and a geographical split between the IC Five Realms, as well as some intra-species and intra-realm conflicts (looking at you Vartach and Baol).
 These are all valid targets for conflict or insult.
 All of the species apart from the Krieger and Fathach have the same range of skin tones as humans, and this is not a source of conflict in-setting.

 - If another participant declares themselves to be non-combatant or uses the “lay off” call, do not press them for details or make an issue of it in character.